Olli69/powerguru/README.md

 GPIOs are defined in actuators in the file settings.py.
 3-phase heater uses 3 GPIOs if you want to control lines individually.
 In the pilot installation GPIOs draw SSR switches, which are connected to AC relays.
 (Maybe a LN2003 drawing a DC connector could be simpler.)

 #### Wiring to a boiler, 3 phase boler has 3 of these
+GPIO numbers are defined in _actuators_ list in file _settings.py_ .

     RPi GPIO  --------
                       SSR switch -------- AC switch  (leave to an electrician!)-------   Boiler RPi GND   --------

 #### Electricity meter reading with Modbus
+Use raspi-config to disable serial console and enable serial port.

      RPi GPIO14 (TXD)  --------   RX               ---D+----
      RPi GPIO15 (RXD)  --------   TX    MAX3485    ---D1----    Carlo Gavazzi EM340 (leave to an electrician!)